-46. Reed and Thies, "The Consequences of Electoral Reform," p.
-393.

-47. Thies, "Changing How the Japanese Vote"; Cox, Rosenbluth, and Thies, "Electoral Reform and the Fate of Factions"; and Park, "Factional Dynamics in Japan's LDP," who also stresses the continuing party management functions of factions.

-49. Asahi shinbun, April 2, 2003.
+- 46. Reed and Thies, "The Consequences of Electoral Reform," p.
+393. - 47.
+Thies, "Changing How the Japanese Vote"; Cox, Rosenbluth, and Thies, "Electoral Reform and the Fate of Factions"; and Park, "Factional Dynamics in Japan's LDP," who also stresses the continuing party management functions of factions. - 48.
+Interview with C. - 49.
+Asahi shinbun, April 2, 2003. - 50.
+Interview with E, an LDP Diet member elected a few times and a member of one of the LDP's largest factions, Tokyo, July 4, 2002.

 I'm not in a faction.
 The way someone got put into those committees was completely from factional order, and ultimately the nonfaction guys are put into what's left.
 So, since no one wanted X and Y committees, since there wasn't anyone, in the end I was diverted into these.
-Well, there's nothing I can do about it.
+Well, there's nothing I can do about it.51

 Recall too that such party and Diet postings ultimately prepare and test Diet members for their higher postings as PARC division chairs, Diet committee chairs, and cabinet ministers and junior ministers.
-Factions may have lost many of their roles and functions in nominations and financing in part because of the new electoral system, but it is no wonder that an LDP party executive intimately involved in this process can tell us "the function that remains the most is 'posts."
+Factions may have lost many of their roles and functions in nominations and financing in part because of the new electoral system, but it is no wonder that an LDP party executive intimately involved in this process can tell us "the function that remains the most is 'posts.'"
 Factions have retained their considerable influence over the party and government career paths of their members.